A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 8. The logical consequence: Regenerative gardening practices

-Once I understand the mechanisms, practice does not arise from ideology – but from system logic.
+Once I understand the mechanisms, the practice emerges not from ideology – but from system logic.

 Crop rotation